airbytehq/airbyte/docs/deploying-airbyte/local-deployment.md

 > **_Note:_** You will be asked for a username and password.
 The default username is `airbyte` and the password is `password`.

 ## Deploy on Windows
-To install on Windows:
+To set up Airbyte on your Windows machine:

 1. Clone the Airbyte repository.
-2.  to the cloned folder (`airbyte`) and start the server with `docker compose`
+2. Move into the cloned folder (`airbyte`) and start the server with `docker compose`

 ```bash
 git clone https://github.com/airbytehq/airbyte.git